-If the reason code indicates the STA was disassociated for a reason other than configuration or parameter mismatch, the SME shall not attempt to associate or reassociate with the AP or PCP until a period of 2 s has elapsed.
+If the reason code indicates the STA, non-AP MLD, STA, was disassociated for a reason other than configuration or parameter mismatch, the SME shall not attempt to associate or reassociate with the AP, AP MLD, or PCP until a period of 2 s has elapsed.

-AP or PCP disassociation initiation procedure
+AP, AP MLD, or PCP disassociation initiation procedure

 The SME shall issue an MLME-DISASSOCIATE.request primitive that includes an appropriate Reason Code as defined Table 9-51 (Reason codes) of 9.4.1.7 (Reason Code field).

-Upon receipt of an MLME-DISASSOCIATE.request primitive, an AP or PCP shall disassociate a STA using the following procedure:
+Upon receipt of an MLME-DISASSOCIATE.request primitive, an AP, AP MLD, or PCP shall disassociate a STA, a non-AP MLD, or STA, respectively, using the following procedure:

-If the state for the STA is State 3 or State 4, the AP or PCP shall generate a Disassociation frame to be transmitted to the indicated STA.
+If the state for the STA, non-AP MLD, or STA is State 3 or State 4, the AP, AP MLD, or PCP, respectively, shall generate a Disassociation frame to be transmitted to the indicated STA, the indicated non-AP MLD, or the indicated STA, respectively.

 NOTE—As the Disassociation frame is a bufferable MMPDU, the transmission of this frame might be delayed by the operation of a power saving(M101) protocol.
 The AID and the PTKSA are maintained (when applicable) until the frame is acknowledged or attempts to transmit the frame are abandoned.